-Hough on the Hill is the largest of the three villages within the Parish and is located on the top of the escarpment and in part on its northwest facing slopes.
+57 Hough on the Hill is the largest of the three villages within the Parish and is located on the top of the escarpment and in part on its north west facing slopes.
 A number of lanes radiate out connecting it to the surrounding villages.
 The village area is characterised by an irregular plan form and a low density of development.
 The buildings are located principally along Lower Road, High Road, Carlton Road and the east side of Grantham Road; their informal layout interspersed with areas of open space and grassed verges are significant features which contribute to the picturesque quality of the village.
-As previously noted, most of the village area is included within a Conservation Area (originally designated in 1980) which contains 8 listed buildings, and 29 records in the Lincolnshire Historic Environment Record.
-The Conservation Area was reviewed by SKDC in 2014, and parts of the following narrative are taken from the Conservation Area Appraisal and Management Plan produced as part of that review.
+As previously noted most of the village area is included within a Conservation Area (originally designated in 1980) which contains 8 listed buildings, and 29 records in the Lincolnshire Historic Environment Record.
+The Conservation Area is currently the subject of a review by SKDC, and parts of the following narrative are taken from the draft of this 2014 review.